Save Me the Waltz: Writing and production

+Minor revisions

 Upon receiving Zelda's original and unaltered manuscript, editor Maxwell Perkins deemed its tone to be "dated" and a relic of the bygone Jazz Age.

 Learning that Zelda submitted a manuscript to his editor, Scott—consumed with writing his forthcoming work, Tender Is the Night—became angry that she had not shown a draft to him beforehand.
-Perusing the manuscript, he objected to her plagiarism of his character Amory Blaine, the protagonist of This Side of Paradise, and her use of the same autobiographical plot elements as his forthcoming novel.
+Perusing the manuscript, he objected to her plagiarism of his character Amory Blaine, the protagonist of This Side of Paradise, and her use of the very same autobiographical plot as his forthcoming novel.

-Receiving Scott's letter delineating these objections, Zelda replied that "we might have touched the same material."
-Despite Scott's initial reaction, a debt-ridden Fitzgerald believed that Zelda's book might improve their financial situation, and the couple speedily resolved their disagreements.
-After a few suggestions for revisions, Scott praised the novel.
-He wrote to Perkins:
+After receiving Scott's letter outlining these objections, Zelda replied that "we might have touched the same material."
+Despite his initial angry reaction, a debt-ridden Scott soon concluded that Zelda's book might improve their financial situation, and the couple speedily resolved their disagreements.

+Contrary to later speculation, Zelda did not significantly revise the novel in response to Scott's guidance, and the galleys show nearly all revisions to be in Zelda's hand.
+Scott neither partially rewrote nor extensively edited the manuscript.
+After minor edits, Scott effusively praised the novel.
+He wrote to Perkins in an attempt to persuade the editor of the novel's improved quality and saleability:

-"Here is Zelda's novel.
+Here is Zelda's novel.
 It is a good novel now, perhaps a very good novel—I am too close to tell.
 It has the faults and virtues of a first novel.
 It is more the expression of a powerful personality, like Look Homeward Angel, than the work of a finished artist like Ernest Hemingway.
 It should interest the many thousands in dancing.
-It is about something and absolutely new, and should sell."
+It is about something and absolutely new, and should sell.

-Perkins did not share Scott's enthusiasm for Zelda's novel and, although still unimpressed by her revised manuscript, he consented to publish the work regardless as a way for the couple to repay their financial debt to Scribner's.
-At the time, much of this financial debt resulted from Zelda's medical bills for her extended voluntary stays at the Phipps Clinic and other expensive psychiatric institutions.
+Perkins did not share Scott's enthusiasm for Zelda's novel.
+Although still unimpressed by her revised manuscript, Perkins—suffering from intense depression—consented to publish the work regardless as a way for the couple to repay their financial debt to Scribner's.
+At the time, much of this financial debt resulted from Zelda's bills for her voluntary stays at the Phipps Clinic and other expensive institutions.
 Perkins arranged for half of the couple's book royalties to be applied against their debt to Scribner's until they repaid at least $5,000.

 On June 14, 1932, Zelda signed a contract with Charles Scribner's Sons to publish the book, and Scribner's published the work on October 7 with a printing of 3,010 copies—typical for a first novel amid the Great Depression—on cheap paper, with a green linen cover.
-According to Zelda, the novel's title derives from a Victor record catalog, evoking the glamorous lifestyle which the couple enjoyed during the riotous Jazz Age.
+According to Zelda, the novel's title derived from a Victor record catalog, evoking the glamorous lifestyle that the couple enjoyed during the riotous Jazz Age.